The Bones of the Pelvis

 Good fetal positioning, good flexibility in the pelvic joints, and balance in the soft tissues help the natural labor progress.
 The posterior baby will hope to rotate before engagement or may not be able to rotate until the head fully passes the pelvis rotating on the perineum.
 Manually rotating the baby’s head may be an option if a skilled doctor or midwife is present.
 A little help for the shoulders may be needed as the result of those women with low slung pubic bones.
 They may catch a shoulder.

-Tall women with average size babies often birth without an issue even with a triangular pelvis but this shape is in noted in the medical literature for a higher rate of posteriors since they can have a harder time rotating while in between the bones.
-This will be more of an issue for shorter, older, or heavier bodies.
-An advantage is helping baby through body balancing to rotate to Left Occiput Anterior before engagement.
+Tall women with average size babies often birth without an issue even with a triangular pelvis but this shape is in noted in the medical literature for a higher rate of posteriors since babies can have a harder time rotating while their forehead is in between the narrower front shape of the triangular inlet and it’s corresponding narrower outlet.
+The triangular inlet will be more of an issue for shorter, older, or heavier bodies.
+Why a heavier body?
+Because of the correlation with weight and low thyroid and weight and posterior presentation (there is a correlation between low thyroid and posterior presentation).
+An advantage can be achieved by helping baby into the Left Occiput Anterior before fetal engagement.

 Adding body balance and helping baby into position is extremely important when birthing with any smaller pelvis.
 Body balancing and birth positioning could make a positive solution for many in this situation.
 If the posterior baby can back up to turn to left occiput anterior and try again, there is much reason to expect a vaginal birth.
 To help the baby do this, Side-lying Release followed by an inversion of some type during a contraction or two can be necessary.

-Releasing the tuberosacral ligaments in the back of the pelvis is a way to allow another portion of the sacrum to have increased mobility and therefore, more space for baby.
+Releasing the tuberosacral ligaments in the back of the pelvis is a way to allow the sacrum to have mobility and therefore, more space for baby.
+The sacrum moves out of baby’s way, as it were, just before the body begins spontaneous pushing.
 Our blog has two good descriptions of this release.

 Longest space is front-to-back